alessiodam/netchat-server-rust/README.md

 # NETCHAT Server, in Rust.

+# Deprecation warning
+> ⚠️This is now deprecated.
+It is useless because TINET got discontinued and we have Matrix/IRC anyway.

 NETCHAT is a chatting server that uses TINET for authentication.
 I've chosen to rewrite it in Rust for better performance and just because I like Rust.